- Hip Resurfacing Information at Surface Hippy

 [Koen De Smet ANSWER/] YES AND I THINK YOU SHOULD

 Saving the capsule is good with a THR because it may decrease the rate of dislocation.
-In regular THR it … Read the rest
+In regular THR it can go either way saving or not.
+Due to the technical needs of the resurf procedure the

 Approaches in hip resurfacing by Dr. Gross